simonvanderveldt/simonvanderveldt.nl/_posts/2016-06-01-github-pages-with-github-flavored-markdown-footnotes-and-syntax-highlighting-simplified.md

 css: code.css
 ---

 Another update regarding the use of GitHub Flavored Markdown on GitHub Pages.
-GitHub Pages has [updated it's Jekyll version to 3.0](https://github.blog/2016-02-01-github-pages-now-faster-and-simpler-with-jekyll-3-0/) on the first of February 2016.
+GitHub Pages has [updated its Jekyll version to 3.0](https://github.blog/2016-02-01-github-pages-now-faster-and-simpler-with-jekyll-3-0/) on the first of February 2016.
 This update includes a switch to [kramdown](https://kramdown.gettalong.org) as its Markdown parser as well as only supporting [Rouge](http://kramdown.gettalong.org/syntax_highlighter/rouge.html) as syntax highlighter.
 This means we're effectively back to the [original setup from 2013]({% post_url 2013-09-09-jekyll-github-flavored-markdown-and-footnotes %}) but because all of these components have received some updates in the meantime everything is now supported out of the box.

 Support for other Markdown engines like [Redcarpet](https://github.com/vmg/redcarpet) and [RDiscount](https://github.com/davidfstr/rdiscount) was consecutively [dropped from GitHub Pages](https://github.blog/2016-05-02-github-pages-drops-support-for-rdiscount-redcarpet-and-redcloth-textile-markup-engines/) on the second of May 2016.